 Postally used samples of these stamps are also very hard to find.
 In over 25 years of Vietnam stamp collection activity the editor has been unable to complete a single set!
 So Michel’s and Scott’s position that a used set should only be worth 1/3 or 2/3 of a mint set is utterly ridiculous.
 As a matter of fact, mint sets are quite common and are overvalued in both catalogues which price a mint set at roughly $100.
 Half of that would suffice given the easy availability in the market place.
 Here are the postally used stamps the editor has been able to collect so far:

 Cancelled to order specimen are quite easily available.
 They feature the standard “Hanoi” date canceler that is struck across four stamps so that each stamp only shows 25% of the cancel.
 The first 40D and 80D depicted is of the first print with thin paper and the second 40D and 80D is of the second print with thicker paper.
+The second 80D value shows the plate error of “NHA IN of the designer name partially missing.
 This is how a complete CTO set looks like:

 Once in an while fairly primitive counterfeits of the stamps issued in 1955/56 in honor of the Land Reform are being offered either by „reputable“ auction houses or on the internet.
 The original stamps were produced using the off-set printing method.
 The image of the counterfeits is much more unrefined and lacking in small details as compared to the originals.